-Parents who wish to participate in the school's leadership teams, school committees, school activities, or become a volunteer may contact the main office at (559) 782-6614.
+Parents who wish to participate in the school's leadership teams, school committees, school activities, or are interested in becoming a volunteer may contact the main office at (559) 782-6614.
 The district's website (www.porterville.k12.ca.us) also provides a variety of helpful resources and information for parents, students, staff, and community members.